WholeCoder/OurGame/README.md

 After a fresh clone you must do the following to get nuget to fetch the dependencies (XUnit at the moment).

-3. Open up the solution in the ./OurGame directory.
+3. Open up the solution with **Visual Studio** 2013 in the ./OurGame directory.

 4. Go to **Tools -> NuGet Package Manager -> Package Manager Console.**